 Our creative team at MTC mounts provocative, exquisitely executed original works, and well-researched, innovative adaptations on the MainStage of our beautiful theater.

 Just next door to our MainStage discover our SandBox, a black-box theater that is home to our cutting-edge SandBox Series.
 Here, artists create, rehearse, and perform new work.
 Thanks to the generous support of a Knight Arts Challenge Grant from the John S. and James L. Knight Foundation, we’re thrilled to offer artists the opportunity to present their work here.
-If you would like to apply for our 2016-17 SandBox Series, applications can now be downloaded by clicking on our Call to Artists button on the menu bar.

 As we expand and grow, MTC will be host and home to some of the most talented, extraordinary theatrical artists and companies.
 We’re excited to open our doors to Resident Companies who share our passion for exceptional theater.